 I love to travel and to meet different kinds of people.
 Among my best friends, several have different religious beliefs, are speakers of other native languages, are racially diverse, and live around the world.

 I studied International Business, Marketing, and several foreign languages while in university.
-Then, for a different kind of challenge, I pursued my MBA in International Management in another country (and in another language).
+Then, for a different kind of challenge, I pursued my MBA in International Management at a francophone university.

 My experience pursuing my graduate studies taught me the importance of language for economic prosperity, peace, and understanding.
-It led me to work in one of the most well-respected Intensive English Programs (IEPs) in the USA, recruiting international students for our IEP and for our university degree programs.
-I have had the honor of representing this institution for over eight years, and in almost two dozen countries.
+It led me to work recruiting international students at one of the most respected Intensive English Programs (IEPs) in the USA (at a top-100 university), as well as at a top French-language university in Canada.

 I enjoy learning about other cultures and their history, religions, economy, and more.
 For me, “fun reading” consists of The Economist (okay, okay, I admit that I also like romance, paranormal fiction, sci-fi, and mystery novels!).